 Our RV Camping Reviews

 Check this page for our RV camping reviews (from parks to boondocking), organized by state/province.
 We’ve added a ★ to the ones that really impressed us.
 For places we’ve stayed with our Harvest Hosts membership, we put the location and type of host, so other members can search for it.
-Happy Trails!

 Harvest Host (Farm) – Bethlehem, CT: Stayed June 2017.
 Quiet location on a farm near a playground, pond and goats!
 The farm store was wonderful and had many delicious options.
+The area was quiet, aside from some work being done on the farm during operating hours.

 Harvest Host (Farm) – Glastonbury, CT: Stayed June 2017.
 Spot is next to blueberries and probably best for smaller RVs.
 Definitely go to Sunday brunch if you can – so yummy!

 Tallahassee RV Park – Tallahassee, FL: Stayed May 2017.
 Spaces were a bit tight, but park was well-maintained and staff was nice.
 This was a last-minute stop for us because it was too hot to crash in a parking lot.
+It was also walking distance to a grocery store.

 For ideas on what to do in the area, check out our Florida blog posts.

 Harvest Host (Winery) – Hiawassee, GA: Stayed June 2017.
 Beautiful winery near the Blue Ridge Parkway.
 We loved watching the sunset from the porch.
+Owner did mention they were looking to sell, so this one may not be an option down the road.

 Country Oaks RV Park – Kingsland, GA: Stayed May 2017.
 No shade in the spot we had, although some seemed to have more.
 Also would have liked to have more trail options, but park was nice overall.
+Horses and donkeys were on the property, as well as a small pond.

 For ideas on what to do in the area, check out our Georgia blog posts.